kenhalbert/javascript-buddhabrot/readme.md

 # JavaScriptBuddhabrot

 Renders a buddhabrot image on an HTML5 canvas.
+[Give it a try here on github!](https://kenhalbert.github.io/JavaScriptBuddhabrot/)

 The Mandlebrot set algorithm is parallelized using web workers to speed up generation.

 With the default settings, you should let the renderer run for ten to fifteen minutes to get a high-quality image.